DevTiqo/breach/README.md

 A mobile app that allows users connect to streams and read exciting posts from various categories.

-1. A guide on how to generate a build (points for having a bash script for this).
+1. A guide on how to generate a build
 STEP 1:
 Prepare Your Environment